Trudge-CNK/personal-goals/daily-thoughts/2021_daily-thoughts.md

 **1/19/2021**
 Today was actually fairly productive.
 I mainly got a lot of todos done, but that's not so bad.
 The big time save that I came up with is that I'm under no obligation to catch up to a show I'm following daily.
 If I slip and don't watch an episode for a bit, I then have to make up for 2-3 hours of content of just watching TV.
 At my age, I don't need lapsed TV shows to take up possible productive time.

+**1/20/202188**
+---
+I spent a lot of the day freaking out becuase I realized that I was going to end the winter without having any "signature" accomplishment.
+I guess it hurt a lot becuase I have way more time in the winter so any big productive moves have to happen during thise months.
+The panic and disappointment kept me from doing anything productive til about 1, but, in the end, I decided to just continue doing what I've been doing.
+If I can't slowly achieve things like I set out to do, I'll never achieve anything.
+That's the whole point of trudging along.